Couple Says Philly Wedding Venue Abruptly Shut Down Weeks Before Their Big Day

 Photo Of Soldier Watching Daughter’s Birth On FaceTime Goes Viral

-“We were trying to do it right,” said groom-to-be, Joe Ross, “That’s why we had a long engagement, trying to make sure that we didn’t come out of this in debt.”
+“We were trying to do it right,” said groom-to-be, Joe Ross.
+“That’s why we had a long engagement, trying to make sure that we didn’t come out of this in debt.”

-“We haven’t heard back from the owner so basically half of our wedding savings is now being held where ever it may be,” he said.
+“We haven’t heard back from the owner, so basically half of our wedding savings is now being held where ever it may be,” he said.

 Calls to Skybox’s owner have not been returned.